turingschool/career-development-curriculum/module_one/building_a_foundation.md

 [Slides for this session](https://docs.google.com/presentation/d/1JBeeABFkMvWjbXZDDxiOaW9iFHIhzQT2C-UxIEaQAvs/edit?usp=sharing)

 ### Facilitator Instructions
 There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
-Please read through this markdown ahead of the session and let Allison know if you have any questions.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 ### Session Structure
 Length: 60 mins

 **Facilitator #1**

-Slide #2
+Slide #2: Go over the agenda for the session

 Agenda:
 * Intro to Professional Development (5 mins)